ChatGPT Psychosis is a Disease. Religion is the Cure.

 The science is settled, as they say.
 It overwhelmingly points to faith.

 Religion obviously gives people a sense of purpose, a reason to strive and succeed in this world.
 But it’s not just that.
-Religion is inherently communal, too.
-It gives you an environment of like-minded people—friends who can help you when you’re lonely or glum or when you’re dealing with some crisis of identity or meaning.
+Religion is inherently personal, and inherently communal, too.
+It gives you an environment of like-minded people with shared purpose—friends and yes, human “professionals,” who can help you when you’re lonely or glum or when you’re dealing with some crisis of identity or meaning.
 Poof: There goes the crisis of isolation right there.
 And unless the religion is a death cult, you can bid farewell to psychosis, too.

 People descending into chatbot psychosis need help.
 But the answer isn’t just another kind of therapy or even a couple of buddies to hang out with.
 The real path forward is to surround yourself with an intentional community that gives you meaning and mission in life.
-When you think of the problem that way, religion is the obvious solution.
+When it comes to grappling with life’s Big Questions, religious leaders have a 7,000-year track record, and it’s a pretty good one.
+Therapists and chatbots: not so much.
+When you think of the problem that way, a return to God is the obvious solution.

 If more people start looking up, toward heaven, we’ll have fewer people descending down, into chatbot hell.